wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 == Changelog ==

+= 3.9.17 =
+* Tumblr button
+* Top div now uses class "hupso-share-buttons", so it is now easy to customize buttons with CSS
+* Better Pinterest dialog for selecting images

 = 3.9.16 =
 * Included hupso.pot file for translation.
 If you would like to translate into your language, send message [here](http://www.hupso.com/share/feedback/).